-- Students must be, at minimum, in Junior class standing at the point of departure for semester study abroad.
-Seniors may study abroad only for the fall semester.
+- Students must have a minimum of Junior class standing at the point of departure for semester study abroad.
+Seniors may study abroad for the fall semester only.

 - Students must enroll in a minimum of 15 U.S. academic credits for each semester abroad.
 Students can enroll in a maximum of 18 credits per semester.

 - The minimum cumulative grade point average (CGPA) required for PC students wishing to study abroad is 2.75 on a scale of 4.0.
 This CGPA must be achieved by the start of the semester prior to departure.

 - A student with a CGPA lower than 2.75 may apply for study abroad approval by the deadline.
 However, their final approval is contingent upon meeting the CGPA requirement by the start of the semester prior to departure.
 Therefore, to study abroad in the spring, students must meet all requirements by the start of the fall semester before.

 - If a student does not meet the GPA requirement, they may submit a petition to request a waiver.
 This is only an option if a study abroad experience is a required component of the academic major, such as Global Studies.

 - Petitions will be reviewed by the Dean of Global Education.

 - Petitions must include a student submitted written statement explaining factors beyond GPA that might warrant permission to study abroad.